openstack-k8s-operators/ci-framework/docs/source/Quickstart/04_non-virt.md

 ### Cleanup

-Check is the roles_path points in `install_yamls/devsetup/ci-framework/ansible.cfg` points to the right `cifmw_basedir` in case you are using custom config.
+Check if the `roles_path` in `install_yamls/devsetup/ci-framework/ansible.cfg`
+points to the right `cifmw_basedir`, in case you are using a custom config.

 ```
 cd $HOME/install_yamls/devsetup/ci-framework